 Aaron Rodgers continues to play at a high level.
 His playmaking ability, with improved production from the running back position, has made Green Bay a dangerous offense to this point in the season.

-The Packers’ defense looked formidable as well.
+The Packers’ defense has looked formidable as well.
 Pass rushers Za’darius Smith and Preston Smith appear to be two of the best free agent pickups of the 2019 offseason.
-An athletic, young secondary paired with a great pass rush has lead to success for this defensive unit.
+An athletic, young secondary, paired with a great pass rush, has lead to success for this defensive unit.

 The Packers’ latest road trip to Los Angeles has caused analysts and pundits to take a second look at Aaron Rodgers and the gang.

 Rodgers ended the game completing 23-35 passes for 161 yards and 1 touchdown.
 He was also sacked three times.
-The Packers’ running game wasn’t much better.
-Lead running back Aaron Jones was held to just 30 yards rushing.
+The Packers’ running game wasn’t much better, as lead running back Aaron Jones was held to just 30 yards rushing.

 It’s hard to blame the Packers’ defense too much.
 They held the Chargers out of the end zone until late in the 3rd quarter.
 This was the type of game where the defense needed to force a turnover to spark the rest of the team, but they were unable to deliver.
-The Packers’ run defense could have held up better as well.
+The Packers’ run defense could have done a better job, as well.

 The Ugly – Cleveland still can’t get it together.
 A Brandon Allen lead Denver team, drops them to 2-6.